 “Drones are bringing Big Data to the biggest industries in the world,” Anderson adds.

-Construction From the Air.
-At the Gigaom conference, Anderson discussed drones in construction, and demonstrated a 3D map his company created of a Fry’s Electronics store in San Jose, Calif.
-With just one drone flying one circle around the building, and Autodesk ReCap stitching the images together to form a 3D model, the building exterior was completely captured.
+At the Gigaom conference, Anderson discussed drones in construction and demonstrated a 3D map his company created of a Fry’s Electronics store in San Jose, California.
+With just one drone flying one circle around the building and Autodesk ReCap stitching the images together to form a 3D model, the building exterior was completely captured.

 “That would have been impossible to do manually and incredibly expensive to do with cranes,” Anderson explains.
 “But now, with a $700 drone and a one-button experience, anybody can map anything.”

-Three Steps to Drones Becoming a Reality.
-Anderson thinks there are three things required to get drones flying over every farm and construction site.
-The drones need to be appropriate, answer questions, and be regulated.
+Anderson thinks three things are required to get drones flying over every farm and construction site.

-1. Appropriate.
+1. Drones need to be appropriate.
 Industries avoid new equipment that requires massive training and on-site experts.
 They want a simple delivery method with easy deployment and instruction.
-Anderson sees a future of color-coded out-of-the-box deliverables.
+Anderson sees a future of color-coded, out-of-the-box deliverables.

-2. Answer Questions.
+2. Drones must answer questions.
 “A farmer doesn’t want a drone; he wants an answer,” Anderson says.
 “A construction site doesn’t want a drone; it wants an answer.
-So there needs to be a return on investment, so people can say, ‘If I get this, I will save this money, or avoid this risk, or whatever.’”
+So there needs to be a return on investment, so people can say, ‘If I get this, I will save this money or avoid this risk or whatever.’”

 Most industries haven’t even considered how a drone might lower risk, increase profit margins, or deliver quick ROI.

-3. Regulation.
+3. Drones need regulation.
 “Everyone thinks this is the main hurdle, but it’s not,” Anderson says.

-Various industries and interests are having a tug-of-war with regulators as the FAA struggles to publish rules that would govern small unmanned aerial vehicle (UAV) operation for commercial purposes.
+Various industries and interests are having a tug-of-war with regulators as the Federal Aviation Administration struggles to publish rules that would govern small unmanned aerial vehicle (UAV) operation for commercial purposes.
 Google, Amazon, and other companies are all part of the Small UAV Coalition pushing for appropriate regulation where there is commercial benefit.